-How Andrea’s team is helping Textkernel’s customers succeed
+How Andrea’s team are helping Textkernel’s customers succeed

 4 July 2017 • Categories: Blog

 Textkernel’s support and customer success team connect with customers and help them to resolve issues.
-Semantic search and matching technology can be used in many different ways and with technical consultancy and support we aim to set up the environments in the right way from the get-go.
+Semantic search and matching technology can be used in many different ways and with technical consultancy and support we aim to set up optimal environments from the get-go.
 Support and customer success are an essential and important team in this process.
-That’s why we talked to Andrea Bravo Balado, who leads the team, to give us some more insights into her daily activities.
+That’s why we talked to Andrea Bravo Balado, who leads the team, to give us some more insights into her daily work.

 By Andrea Bravo Balado

 When did you start working for Textkernel and how did you find out about the company?